Tianjin Tianjin, China Travel Guide

 Good selection in Five Avenues & Italian Style Street (Western, Japanese, Korean, etc.).

-Look for stalls with long lines of locals for fresh, delicious, and safe food.
+Look for stalls with long lines of people from the area for fresh, delicious, and safe food.

 Start with small portions to sample a variety of dishes and discover your favorites.